 - Each class is prepared by a certified early childhood educator and led by trained early childhood professionals.

-- Parent & Child Together (PACT) Time: Parents must participate in daily PACT Time from 8:30 a.m.-9:00 a.m. prior to their ESL or GED classes each morning or on Friday from 9:00-11:00 a.m.
+- Parent & Child Together (PACT) Time: Parents must participate in PACT Time two hours each week, either from 8:30 a.m.-9:00 a.m. prior to their ESL or GED classes each morning or on Friday from 9:00-11:00 a.m.
 During this time, parents will focus on quality time with their children, interacting with them through reading, puzzles, games, and imaginary play.

 - Family Literacy Class: Parents of children in our Early Childhood Program must also take a 1 hour Family Literacy Class every week.
-During this class, students will discuss different parenting experiences, strategies, and resources.
+During this class, students will discuss and be introduced to different parenting experiences, strategies, and resources.